Cjaimesg/snowflake-mcp-sp-integration/README.md

 2. Configure the project as an MCP server.
 In your MCP configuration file, add an entry like the following, adjusting the paths to match your local environment.
 Both --schemas and --procedures are optional and default to empty lists.

+ - Schemas: All store procedures in the specified schemas will be available to the MCP server.
+ - Procedures: Only the specified procedures will be available to the MCP server.

 ```json
 {
   "mcpServers": {